-3.01.01 The Contract period will be from the Effective Date of the Contract to August 31,

-2016 (the "Initial Term").
+3.01.01 The Contract period is from the Effective Date of the Contract until March 31, 2021 (the "Initial Term").

-Section 3.02 Option to extend
+Section 3.02 Option to Extend

-- 3.02.01 The Contractor will grant to Elections Canada irrevocable options to extend the period of the Contract by three additional periods of one year each under the same terms and conditions. - 3.02.02 Elections Canada may exercise these options at any time by sending a written notice to the Contractor at least 15 calendar days before to the Contract expiry date or any extension thereof. - 3.02.03 The options to extend the term of the Contract may be exercised only by the Contracting Authority.
+- 3.02.01 The Contractor grants to Elections Canada the irrevocable option to extend the period of the Contract by 3 additional period(s) of 1 year each under the same terms and conditions. - 3.02.02 Elections Canada may exercise the option at any time during the Term by sending a written notice to the Contractor at least five Business Days before the Contract expiry date. - 3.02.03 The option to extend the term of the Contract may be exercised only by the Contracting Authority.